chtwilfer/Azure-Stack-HCI-Single-Server-Deployment/README.md

 At Microsoft Build 2022, the Azure Stack HCI Single Node was announced on 5/24/2022.

-Unfortunately the Stack cannot be installed via the Windows Admin Center (at thhis time), so the installation has to be done via Powershell.
+Unfortunately the Stack cannot be installed via the Windows Admin Center (at this time), so the installation has to be done via Powershell.

 In this repository I provide the corresponding Powershell scripts for the deployment.